Discord-Oxygen/Discord-ExpireBot/README.md

 This branch is the original code with some bugfixes, but no improvments.
 I'd recomend using the main branch

 ## Credit
+This branch is the original code, not made by me.
-I didn't code it all on myself, I only helped and send feedback/did testing etc. The original Creator wants to stay private, so we decided to make the bot my own.
+I only helped and send feedback/did testing etc. The original Creator wants to stay private, so we decided to make the bot my own.
-I'll probably host the bot and make it public for top.gg so anyone can use it, and I'll add multi-guild functuallity.
-The more complicated features will be coded by my friend (my Python knowledge is very limited)
+I won't update this branch, except for critical bugs.

 ## Invite
 This is the legacy Version, you have to selfhost it.

 ## Contributing
-Consider giving this Repo a star if you like it and vote for the Bot at top.gg!!!
-Write issues and pulls!
-Test and Report!
-This helps the project.
-Also I don't mind donations ;)
-I need a (fake) Credit Card to confirm my Identity to reduce the hosting fees.
-It doesn't need to have money on it.
-If you have one or know where I can find one pls Contact me!!
+see main branch

-## Selfhost
+## Selfhost or VPS
 (I'd recommend to use a Raspberry Pi)

-Set the environment Variables `discord_token` and `guild_id` or change the token string at the end of the code and the guildId to yours.
+change the token string at the end of the code and the guildId at the beginning to yours.
 Than install dependencies: `python3 -m pip install discord.py` and `python3 -m pip install durations` and than finally run `python3 bot/main.py`

-## Host using Heroku
-Check out the original tutorial from https://github.com/audieni/discord-py-heroku/
 <details>
   <summary><b>Step-by-Step Tutorial</b></summary>